reimagined/resolve/packages/resolve-scripts/src/template/README.md

 * #### initialSubscribedEvents

-	An initial list of events which should be transmitted into the client side after SPA page has been loaded.
+	Initial list of events which should be transmitted into the client side after an SPA page has been loaded.
-	The `initialSubscribedEvents` object consists of two fields: `types` and `ids`, which are represented with arrays.
+	The `initialSubscribedEvents` object consists of two fields for event subscription management:
-	Subscription by event types should be specified by `initialSubscribedEvents.types` array and include apropriate event types.
+	- `types`  - by event types
-	Subscription by aggregate identifiers is performent same way by specifing `initialSubscribedEvents.ids` array.
+	- `ids` - by aggregate identifiers

 	##### Example
 	###### resolve.server.config.js
 	```js
 	export default {